According to Megan Garber, New York Times revenue is up…and not because of the strong SEO, but rather the strong brand they built.

 - Understand that social media is not a billboard - You don’t build your brand by plastering advertising messages on Facebook every hour…instead, look to meet the needs of your followers.
 Ask them what they want…and then give it to them.

-- Understand customer wants – When it comes to social media, all your customer really wants from you is a response.
-That one little response can go a long way to building a positive brand…so reach out when someone shares your content, asks you a question or messages you.
+- Understand customer wants - When it comes to social media, all your customer really wants from you is a response.
+That one little response can go a long way in building a positive brand.
+So, reach out when someone shares your content, asks you a question or messages you.

-- Reply to questions instantly – If someone asks you a question…it’s imperative that you don’t waste time and let the interest of that person grow cold.
-Answer their question as fast as possible and that will build your brand in a positive way!
+- Reply to questions instantly - If someone asks you a question, it’s imperative that you don’t waste time and let the interest of that person grow cold.
+Answer her question as fast as possible, and that will build your brand in a positive way!

 - Monitor keyword conversations - Follow hashtags to see what people in your industry are talking about…then jump in whenever you get a chance.
 This is a great way to meet new people and get your brand out there.

 Branding is a huge part of online marketing.
 In fact, it really should get more emphasis than SEO does when it comes to your strategy.
-You can have great SEO and a poor brand, but all you’ll do is squander those leads you get from search.
+You can have great SEO, but if you have a poor brand, all you’ll do is squander those leads you get from search.

-Instead, focus on building a solid brand that people love and care about…and then any effort you pour into SEO will get maximized since people finding you by search will be super impressed.
+Instead, focus on building a solid brand that people love and care about.
+Then any effort you pour into SEO will get maximized since people finding you by search will be super impressed.

-What other ways are there to building a brand online?
+What are other ways that can help you build a brand online?